anthonyjk/International-Phonetics/README.md

 # International-Phonetics
- Comparing the Phonetic Alphabets of various languages around the world
+ Comparing the Phonemes of various languages around the world